aurule/roll-it/docs/systems/generic.md

 ## `/d100`

-This rolls a single 100-sided die.
+This rolls a single 100-sided die, also called a percentile die.

-?> Percentiles are often called for when rolling on a table.
+?> d100 rolls are often called for when rolling on a table.
 Have a look at the [Rollable Tables](/features/tables) feature if that's something you need to do often.

 * `modifier` an optional number to add to the result of the die